navarog3/GaloBot/README.md

 # GaloBot

-This is a discord bot intended to interact with the Vexera bot, to enhance music playing.
-In the future, this bot may just end up playing music on its own, depends on how adventurous I feel.
+This is a Discord bot build in Javascript using DiscordJs.
+It is just intended to be a music bot, as all of those seem to be dying off.